Millennials are Easily the Most Excited About the Ascent of Usage-based Insurance (UBI)

 Far, far less exciting than that first drive on one’s own: getting your first automotive insurance statement.
 Young drivers generally pay far more for automotive insurance than any other age group.
 Why?
 Because studies have shown that they’re far more likely to become involved in serious automobile accidents.
 In fact, the Centers for Disease Control and Prevention (or CDC) report that in 2013 people aged 15-24 accounted for roughly 30 percent of the costs associated with motor vehicle injuries.
 In total, that cost is about $26 billion.
 Now, keep in mind that, while young drivers are responsible for almost one-third of the cost associated with traffic accidents, they represent only 14 percent of the United States population.

 Usage-based insurance can change everything.
-In 2015, an investigation by the Toronto Star showed that switching to an UBI plan could lead to savings of 8 per cent.
+An investigation by the Toronto Star showed that switching to an UBI plan could lead to savings of 8 per cent.
 Many insurers say that the savings can actually be higher, with average annual savings hovering around the 12 percent mark.

 2. They Understand the Power of Telematics Technology